Exr0nProjects/learn_cpp/problems/usaco/silver/overview.md

 [2016feb cbarn](./2016feb/xcbarn/xnew_cbarn.cpp) | Wrote based on [thecodingwizard's soln](https://github.com/thecodingwizard/competitive-programming/blob/master/USACO/2016feb/gold/cbarn.cpp), which uses a queue and is **more understandable** than [the usaco soln by Mark Gordon](http://usaco.org/current/data/sol_cbarn_gold_feb16.html).
 [2016dec moocast](./2016dec/xmoocast/xmain_moocast.cpp) | All the test cases (except sample) were RE when grading due to a faulty base case in the `dfs`.
 The problem was setting the `vis[s]` to true _after_ the recursive calls, but did not appear with the small test cases I was using. **If many REs: check base case, try larger test cases**.
-[2019dec milkvisits](./2019dec/xmilkvisits/xnew_milkvisits.cpp) | Didn't think of using simple disjoint set (dfs)
+[2019dec milkvisits](./2019dec/xmilkvisits/xnew_milkvisits.cpp) | Didn't think of using simple disjoint set (dfs) [2020jan wormsort](./2020jan/xwormsort/xmain_wormsort.cpp) | Didn't see as a disjoint set problem, the key realization is any cow can be sorted (through a series of swaps) if it is in the same disjoint set as its target position.